hary-singh/auto-heap-dump/readme.md

 ## Overview

-This project contains a Bash script (`auto_dump.sh`) that monitors the heap memory usage of a Java process and triggers a heap dump if the usage exceeds a specified threshold.
+This project contains a Bash script (`auto_dump.sh`) that monitors the heap memory usage of a Java service/container and triggers a heap dump if the usage exceeds a specified threshold.

 ### Motivation